Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/transcribeSetup.md

 ​
 ### Dynamo Db Table
-- Create a table "socketConnections" for storing the socket connections with hash as connectionId .
+- Create a table "socketConnections" for storing the socket connections with Hash as connectionId .
-- Create a table connectionDetails with Hash as ContactId and sort key as connectionId
+- Create a table connectionDetails with Hash as ContactId.
 ### Lambda Creation
 Create 3 lambda's `connect_handler`, `disconnect_handler` and `on_message_handler` using the given deployment packages.
 >Note: Create the lambdas with Runtime `python 3.9`